metonym/svelte-bootstrap-icons/README.md

 ### Base import

 Use the base import for faster compiling during development.

-Note that unused, direct imports should are still treeshakeable by application bundlers like Rollup or webpack.
+**Note:** even if using direct imports, unused imports are still treeshakeable by application bundlers like Rollup or webpack.

 ```html
 <script>